-Martin Center Sickle Cell Initiative exists to aid and enhance the lives of those affected by Sickle Cell and associated disorders by providing services, education, and advocacy.
+Martin Center Sickle Cell Initiative’s mission is to aid and enhance the lives of those affected by Sickle Cell and associated disorders by providing client services, patient and family advocacy, and education.

 We are committed to providing essential programs and services to benefit individuals and families affected by Sickle Cell.
 We also educate clients as well as community members by providing access to quality educational experiences.